 BYOK in Auth0

 As with any cloud service provider, Auth0 by Okta uses envelope encryption to secure customer data, too.
-To encode data, Auth0 uses Data Encryption Keys that are wrapped by a Tenant Master Key, which in turn is wrapped by the Environment Root Key.
+To encrypt data, Auth0 uses Data Encryption Keys that are wrapped by a Tenant Master Key, which in turn is wrapped by the Environment Root Key.
 Take a look here to have more details on the Auth0 key hierarchy.

 Auth0 stores the Environment Root Key in a Hardware Security Module (HSM), which is deployed in a highly available, multiple geographic configuration.
 In other words, the HSM will failover to another region in case of a severe region-wide incident.
 The HSMs are available for the two private cloud deployments supported by Auth0 — AWS and Azure — with different encryption algorithms.